 It’s not Christmas for me until I hear Jack Frost sing North Pole North Pole.

-The Santa Claus trilogy is the best known of these Disney Christmas films.
-The final installemnt is about Jack Frost trying to steal the Santa job from Scott, while he’s too busy trying to keep the in-laws-off his back and concinve them they’re in Canada, manage Christmas, and keep Carol happy.
+The Santa Clause trilogy is the best known of these Disney Christmas films.
+The final instalment is about Jack Frost trying to steal the Santa job from Scott, while he’s too busy trying to keep the in-laws-off his back and convince them they’re in Canada, manage Christmas, and keep Carol happy.

 Meanwhile, Charlie has been acting out and Scott finds love where he least expects it.